 From modern with spark,

-to the traditional – if your traditions include a country house in Provence, that is.
+to the traditional – if your traditions include a country house in Provence.

 to the, well, not my style.
 I don’t much want straightforward signs, a chandelier, Tiffany blue walls, or curtained appliances.
 (That’s High WASP communication restraint, right there.)

 So I hung a Mark Rothko poster instead.
 What?
-I can’t decide if the artist would have liked keeping company with a place of labor, or resisted any bourgeois love of his work for its beauty.
-BTW, the Google image search for Blue & Gray 1961 is gorgeous.
+I can’t decide if the artist would have liked keeping company with a place of labor, or resisted my bourgeois love of his work for its beauty.

 Let’s back up.
 My laundry room is and always has been very small.
 But it exists.
 When the kids were little I always thought I’d like to bash out a wall to extend into the garage, and set up a table for folding, bins for clean clothes, a domestic desk for bills and such.
 But in retirement, and with thoughts of a future move, I wanted to work with what I have.